jclo/pkg_py_lib/README.md

 ## How to create it

-You have to create a project folder, clone `pkg_py_lib` in this folder and then run the script `createpkg.sh`.
+You have to create a project folder, clone `pkg_py_lib` in that folder and then run the script `createpkg.sh`.

 Type the following commands in a shell terminal: